 “I arrived last week with two gentlemen and two ladies.”

-“So small a party? ” Elizabeth laughed.
-“We heard it was a much larger party, for you know how people love to exaggerate.
-I look forward to meeting them.”
+“So small a party?”
+Elizabeth laughed.
+“We heard it was a much larger party, of seven ladies and four gentlemen.
+You know how people love to exaggerate.”

 “I will not hear of you walking home unaccompanied!
 I can see the view at any time.
 Please allow me to escort you so I can meet the rest of your family.
 I planned to return your father’s visit, and what better time to do it than now?”